Zhuk17/awesome-repositories-collection/README.md

 ```markdown
 - **[ripgrep](https://github.com/BurntSushi/ripgrep)** — Ultra-fast recursive search tool written in Rust.
 Respects .gitignore by default and outperforms grep, ag, and ack on large codebases with regex support and parallel execution.
 ```

 ---

+## 👥 Contributors

+Special thanks to @theayushmishr for adding ytarchive, Goose AI agent framework, and librewolf browser.
+Your contributions greatly improve this collection!

+---